Heading to the 2018 Texas State Fair? This fun visitors guide has all the best things to do, see, and eat at the State Fair of Texas!

 Texas State Fair food is most well known for being fried and a little over-the-top.
 You’ll find everything from Fried Bananas Foster to Fried Cuban Sandwiches … if you can fry it, you can bet someone’s tried making it for the fair!

 Our first stop at the fair is usually a classic corny dog from Fletcher’s.
-You can buy these yummy corn dogs throughout the park, but we always head to the stand near Big Tex.
+You can buy these yummy corn dogs throughout the park, but we always head to the stand near Big Tex … it makes a great pic!

 You’ll find food stands throughout the fair, but for lots of options in one place, head to the indoor food court.

-Every year, food consessionaires compete in the Big Tex Choice Awards and invent some truly creative (crazy?) foods.
+Every year, a number of food vendors compete in the Big Tex Choice Awards and invent some truly creative (crazy?) foods.

-At the main entrance to the food court, you can check out the winners from previous years.
+Stop by the main entrance to the food court, where you can check out the winners from previous years.
+And be sure to check out all the food winners and finalists before your trip, so you can plan out what you want to eat.

-I couldn’t resist getting the Texas-shaped nachos.
-This is the small size!
+On our last visit, we couldn’t resist getting the Texas-shaped nachos.
+This is the small size … yum!

-I also tried fried avocados bought somewhere on the midway … they were okay.
+We also tried fried avocados bought somewhere on the midway … I’d classify those as okay.

-We got an order of cowboy crunch at Magnolia Beer Garden, too.
-It’s basically fried creamy corn.
-I’m pretty sure there’s some bacon in there, which I didn’t realize until they were almost gone (#BadVegetarian).
+And we also tried the Cowboy Crunch (fried creamy corn).
+I’m pretty sure there’s some bacon in there, which I didn’t realize until it were almost gone. #BadVegetarian

-Wine lovers … make sure to stop by the Wine Garden to sample Texas wines.
+Vino lovers: make sure to stop by the Wine Garden for a glass or two.

 The Magnolia Beer Garden is perfect for those times when you want to sit down for a while, but I’ll let you in on a little secret …